Whiteknight/whiteknight.github.com/drafts/sub_problems.md

 implements closures by taking a Sub, cloning it, and setting a pointer to the parent Sub's active CallContext in the `->outer_ctx` field of the child Sub.
 In other words, a Closure is not it's own type of thing.
 It's a Sub, but with one extra field set in it.
+Closures are basically ordinary Subs except for one
+detail: A closure has an outer lexical scope which it can search through to find values of lexical variables.
+Why every Sub needs to include that ability is beyond me.
+Closure should be either a subclass of Sub or, if we want more flexibility, it should be a mixin.

 What's the difference between an ordinary Sub and a vtable override?
 Well, the vtable override has an index value set in `->vtable_index`.
 What if we have a single Sub that we would like to use for two separate vtable slots?
 What if we have a single Sub, for something like `set_pmc_keyed` and `set_pmc_keyed_str`, and we want PCC to automatically coerce arguments from string to PMC to share a single implementation?
 The result is major fail.
+It simply doesn't work.
+It's a reasonable idea, but Parrot absolutely does not and *can not* support it.
+At least, not right now.

 Let me ask you another question: What is the `namespace_stash`?
 And, more importantly, why does the Sub need to know where or how it's being stored?